 What Does It Mean?

 Angels: Since earliest times, angels have been known as messengers from God.
 In a psychological sense, this may be a message from parts of yourself which could lead to greater fulfillment and happiness.
 Its wings suggest flight and transcendence.
-If the angel is sinister, recognise it as something in your life that may cause trouble.
+If the angel is sinister, recognize it as something in your life that may cause trouble.
 Pay attention to these things and give them expression in your life.
 If you dream of the angel of death, it may not necessarily be an omen of death.
-It may symbolise your anxiety looking for a way to express itself.”
+It may symbolize your anxiety looking for a way to express itself.”
 More

 Funerals: The person being buried may represent an aspect of yourself that you are trying to repress.
 Is there something that you want removed from your life?
 Perhaps you have feelings, desires or thoughts that scare you.
 You may be worrying too much about your health or perhaps you want to bury the past.
 The only constant in life is change.
 The past is dead and buried so now embrace the present and look forward to the future.
 Who is being buried?
-Do you feel resentment towards this person or do they symbolise something happening in your life or something about yourself?
+Do you feel resentment towards this person or do they symbolize something happening in your life or something about yourself?
 If it is you that is being buried in the dream then you may have a fear about being overwhelmed by your emotional troubles or unconscious forces.
 First, you must to get in touch with these hidden feelings and find out what they are.
 What has happened recently or a long ago to give rise to these emotions?
 Don’t keep burring them.
 Start by examining them, then accept them, and finally start to control them.
 The problems you try to bury are probably not as bad as you think.
 Occasionally dreams of funerals do foretell the future.
 Abraham Lincoln dreamt of his own death just days before he was assassinated.
 However, in the vast majority of cases dreams of funerals are a metaphor for your own state of mind.

 Bad Dreams And Nightmares “Almost everyone has experienced one or more dreams that contain anxiety or outright fear.
 For some, unpleasant dreams or nightmares recur repeatedly; for others, the content may change while the theme remains the same, such as scenes of falling, or of being pursued or attacked, late or unprepared for a presentation or an exam, stuck in slow motion, unable to move or scream, or naked in public, to name a few common themes.

-This type of experience, when unpleasant, is usually associated with lack of progress by the dreamer to recognise and solve conflicts in life,” says Craig Webb, Executive Director of The Dreams Foundation.
+This type of experience, when unpleasant, is usually associated with lack of progress by the dreamer to recognize and solve conflicts in life,” says Craig Webb, Executive Director of The Dreams Foundation.
 “The majority of nightmares represent opportunities for personal healing through much-needed emotional release.
 They are often indirectly warning us about current behaviour patterns or psychological imbalances that we need to remedy if we don’t want such unpleasant dreams to repeat, or worsen.
 Sometimes, such imbalances or patterns resolve themselves as the dream percolates into waking thought and we unknowingly respond and make adjustments in our life.

-But if we block, deny or ignore such messages from the subconscious for too long, then it usually speaks ‘louder’ to get our attention often by bringing related events, which I call daymares, into our waking hours.
-These daymares show up as sickness, accidents, relationship difficulties or other unfortunate personal circumstances that force us outright to deal with the issue at hand.”
+But if we block, deny or ignore such messages from the subconscious for too long, then it usually speaks ‘louder’ to get our attention often by bringing related events, which I call Daymares, into our waking hours.
+These Daymares show up as sickness, accidents, relationship difficulties or other unfortunate personal circumstances that force us outright to deal with the issue at hand.”

 Craig continues to say that renown psychologist Carl Jung observed that portions of our whole personality are frequently projected outward in dreams, taking the form of aggressors, devils, monsters, intimidating animals or natural events (such as tidal waves, fires, earthquakes and so on).
 “Jung referred to these symbolic figures as ‘the shadow’.
-Whether we become aware of such elements of our shadow through nightmares or daymares, reaccepting these judged and disowned portions of ourselves is the message and the awaiting gift.
+Whether we become aware of such elements of our shadow through nightmares or Daymares, re-accepting these judged and disowned portions of ourselves is the message and the awaiting gift.

 So, we truly are lucky to have such nightmares, since they provide a natural ‘pressure-release’ therapy for the psyche, and especially since they may even provide what amounts to an early cure if we listen to, make an effort to understand and then act upon the valuable insight that dreams try to bring us.
 The goal is still to put an end to nightmares and recurring dreams, but by evolving them into more beneficial scenarios, and not by blocking, ignoring or denying them.

 “It has been extensively demonstrated that various nightmare and recurring dream themes are quite universal, even cross-culturally, and that such situations can be transformed into positive and even pleasant experiences.
-The key to such evolution is a change of perspective, often accompanied by a new emotional response to the situation such as taking on an attitude of acceptance, curiosity and exploration to replace the existing reaction of fear or judgment (as in the dream example above).
+The key to such evolution is a change of perspective, often accompanied by a new emotional response to the situation such as taking on an attitude of acceptance, curiosity and exploration to replace the existing reaction of fear or judgement (as in the dream example above).